Aditya-kumar-sah/PeerMate_Frontend/README.md

 npm install

-Create a Firebase project on Firebase Console and Add your Firebase config in .env Add REACT_APP_BACKENDURL in your .env which is backend url
+Create a Firebase project on Firebase Console and Add your Firebase config in .env <br>
+Add REACT_APP_BACKENDURL in your .env which is backend url

 npm start